+852 2973 0060

 The Competing Teams will sit together with the Mediator and the Judges at one table.
 No one else is allowed to interact with the Competing Teams while the Mediation Session is ongoing.

-The Competition is the first ICC mediation Competition organized by the ICC HK.
-It is the first ICC Mediation competition to be held in Hong Kong and is an international moot dedicated exclusively to international commercial mediation and gathers Teams from business and law schools, as well as internationally renowned mediators and professionals from around the world.
+The ICC International Commercial Mediation Competition – Hong Kong (The Competition) is an annual mediation competition organized by International Chamber of Commerce (“ICC”) – Hong Kong.
+It is the region’s only competition dedicated exclusively to international commercial mediation and gathers Teams from business and law schools, as well as internationally renowned mediators and professionals from around the world.

-The Organizing Committee arranges a special training session where professionals share their experience, insight and best practices with their fellow colleagues and students.
-Further to the training, the Competition is complemented by a range of social activities that provide a platform for participants to network and exchange experiences.
+During the Competition, the Organizing Committee arranges special trainings where professionals share their experience, insight and best practices with their fellow colleagues and students.

-The details about the venues for the 1st Competition will be available on the Competition website in due course.
+Details about the venues for the Competition will be available on the Competition website in due course.

-Trained and experienced Mediators from around the globe are invited to participate as volunteer Mediators and Judges in the Competition.
+Trained and experienced Mediators from around the globe are invited to participate as volunteer Mediators, Judges, Coaches in the Competition, and/or Competition case authors.

-Volunteers are invited to apply to participate in the Competition as Mediation Session Supervisors and help with upcoming tasks during the event.
-If you are interested in becoming a Volunteer for the 2018 Competition, please send your application including your CV, a cover letter as well as the names of at least two referees to Alix Povey at firstname.lastname@example.org and indicate your availabilities.
+Helpers are invited to apply to participate in the Competition as Mediation Session Supervisors or assistants and help with upcoming tasks during the event.
+If you are interested in becoming a Volunteer for the 2019 Competition, please send your application including your CV and a cover letter to the Organizing Committee at: firstname.lastname@example.org, and indicate your availabilities.

 Due to space restrictions, additional guests are not permitted to attend the Competition.
 Additional participants can only be permitted to attend the Competition after receiving prior invitation from the Organizing Committee.
 Additional guests from participating universities are prohibited to attend the Competition.